 serialization, either by placing a callback in the optional

-argument, or via a __tocbor
+options argument, or via a __tocbor metatable

 field.